Dr Robert A Watson

 In the last 5 years, the treatment of cancer has undergone a paradigm shift and the increasingly widespread use of immunotherapies has created a new field within oncology and cancer research.
 There is a high degree of variability in response to checkpoint inhibitor therapy, and whilst many patients receive clear benefits from these treatments, a subset have adverse side effects or may not respond at all.
 We currently have a poor understanding of why there is such inter-individual variation.

-By using clinical samples from patients with melanoma who are undergoing treatment with immunotherapies, we are hoping to try to unpick and understand the mechanisms at play.
+By using clinical samples from patients with melanoma and kidney cancer who are undergoing treatment with immunotherapies, we are hoping to try to unpick and understand the mechanisms at play.

-The techniques I am currently using range from flow cytometry, to immune receptor profiling and single cell gene sequencing.
+The techniques I am use range from flow cytometry, to immune receptor profiling and single cell gene sequencing.
 The amount of data generated is vast and requires good computational skills to analyse.

-I currently work one morning a week in the cancer clinic and once I've completed my DPhil will return to full-time clinical training in Medical Oncology.
+I currently work one morning a week in the cancer clinic and once I've completed my DPhil will return to clinical training in Medical Oncology whilst still continuing with my research.

 I previously worked in Ben's group from 2017-2018 on a 1-year NIHR Academic Clinical Fellowship, with additional funding from Cancer Research UK following a successful application for a pre-doctoral research bursary.
 This allowed me to complete preliminary work, forming the basis of my doctoral application, and which is currently under submission.